frappe/manual_erpnext_com/manual_erpnext_com/www/contents/accounts/point-of-sale-pos-invoice.md

+# Point of Sale Invoice

-Point of sale (POS) is the place where a retail transaction is completed.
+Point of Sale (POS) is the place where a retail transaction is completed.
 It is the point at which a customer makes a payment to the merchant in exchange for goods or services.
 For retail operations, the delivery of goods, accrual of sale and payment all happens in one event, that is usually called the